pkivolowitz/asm_book/section_2/bitfields/README.md

 This is an anomaly for bit bashing.
 In almost all cases when setting bit values, the bits must be cleared first because an *or* instruction is responsible for setting any 1 bits to 1.

+It is important you get that when needing to set a number of bits to a specific value, those bit must be cleared first so that an `orr` can do the right thing.

-In the case, it is a single bit we're setting so we can just or it in.
+In this case, it is a single bit we're setting so we can just or it in.

 In assembly language: